jaredc12/jaredc12/README.md

 [Brief Introduction]

 My name is Jared, and I am a recent graduate with a bachelor's degree in cybersecurity.
 I have a deep passion for cybersecurity and am particularly enthusiastic about ethical hacking and exploring critical topics in the field.
 With 17 years of service in the United States Army, I bring discipline and dedication to my pursuits.
 In my personal time, I enjoy creating memories with my family, traveling, visiting theme parks, reading, attending concerts, and embracing the outdoors.

+I am currently working on my Masters in Cybersecurity.

 ## Objective